 So, What Exactly Is a Dismissive Avoidant Attachment Style?

 As mentioned earlier, dismissive-avoidant attachment is characterized by an individual’s fear of intimacy and commitment.
-People who exhibit this attachment style tend to be independent, often trying to ignore their emotions instead of expressing themselves.
-This can lead to a lack of closeness, difficulty in healthy relationships, and struggles with communication, especially with partners excessively worrying or clinging.
+People who exhibit this attachment style tend to be independent, often trying to ignore or suppress their emotions instead of expressing them.
+This can lead to a lack of closeness, difficulty in healthy relationships, and struggles with communication, especially with partners who excessively worry or cling.

 A dismissive avoidant attachment style results in a higher risk for depression, anxiety, and greater relationship insecurity due to avoiding emotional bonds.
 Individuals may also struggle to trust or rely on their partners, which adds tension and distance.